 During the Joseon period (XIV-XIX century), men also did the work of female divers, diving into the sea to find abalone and pick seaweed.

 Women diver show

-What would it be like to actually meet one of these divers?
+What would it be like to meet one of these divers?

 I was surprised when I first read about Haenyeo, so I was excited to see how they work.
-Happened to know about their performance, I signed up Eastern Jeju Island Day Tour.
+So happened to know about their performance, I signed up Eastern Jeju Island Day Tour.